xillio/xill-platform/xill-ide/src/deploy/resources/README.md

 ------------

 ### Windows
-Just by copying the entire folder in which you found this file to a location of your choice you are already done installing Xill.
-Run it by double-clicking `Xill IDE.exe`
+* Copy the contents of this folder to a location of your choice (may also be your install folder of Xill IDE)
+* double-click `Xill IDE.exe`

 ### Other platforms
-Copy the entire folder in which you found this file to a location of your choice and install a Java 8 compatible Java Runtime environment.
-Then run the `xill-ide` script in the `bin` folder.
+* Copy the contents of this folder to a location of your choice (may also be your install folder of Xill IDE)
+* Install the latest Java 8 Runtime Environment from https://java.com/
+* Run the `xill-ide` shell script (Mac/Unix)

 ### More information